-America is full of beautiful and charming towns both big and small.
-For travelers looking for a destination perfect for an anniversary trip, honeymoon spot or just a place to ge to help reconnect, here are 31 recommendations of charming towns in the USA from travel bloggers.
+America is full of romantic and charming towns both big and small.
+For travelers looking for a destination perfect for an anniversary trip, honeymoon spot or just a place to help reconnect, here are 31 recommendations of charming towns in the USA from travel bloggers for a romantic vacation.

-Perhaps, one of the coziest cities in the US is Boston.
-The most European-looking city in States has its own charm.
+Perhaps, one of the coziest cities in the US is Boston and one of the top vacation spots in New England.
+The most European-looking city in the States has its own charm.
 Despite its 700 thousand population, it feels very cozy and quiet.

 Some other famous attractions of Boston include its public library, Quincy market, and Trinity church.